 Only when a proposed Hydrail system has received all required approvals and all contingency plans are in place will it be permitted to launch.
 Indeed, this would apply to any alternative fuel use in railway applications, including natural gas, for example.
 It is important to note that liquid hydrogen is already approved for shipment by rail as a good (as distinct from an onboard fuel source) in approved tank cars in the U.S. and Canada.

-In Germany, the ALSTOM Coradia iLint trains are undergoing evaluation against stringent performance standards.
+In Germany, the ALSTOM Coradia iLint trains have undergone evaluation against stringent performance standards.
 Railways in Europe are primarily for moving people (as opposed to freight, which is the case in North America), so safety is taken very seriously.
 Inspectors in Germany have already certified the iLint’s battery safety, the pressure tank system and the fuel cell for the high-speed test phases underway.